Peter's story is one of western migration and self-discovery with style.

 Hunting around for a suitable western firm, he sent out a number of applications for articling positions.
 Field Law, for that particular year had already extended offers to their slate of articling students.
 As fate would have it though, a position opened up and Predrag was a top candidate.
 Being so far away, the firm elected to interview him by telephone and he impressed the hiring committee so much they extended an offer that he quickly accepted.

 Most people coming out of law school have no idea what area of law they want to pursue a practice in.
 Field Law offers rotations through most of their major practices and matches each student up with a mentor.
 Peter's initial thinking was that business law might be his area, or immigration, or litigation. - or something else.
-He completed his articles and got called to the bar and shortly after Field Law offered him permanent employment and an associate lawyer position.
+He completed his articles and got called to the bar and shortly after Field Law offered him permanent employment and an associate lawyer position then a partner position.

-As an associate lawyer with Field Law, Peter is familiar with hard work.
+As partner with Field Law, Peter is familiar with hard work.
 What made Peter stand apart was his early recognition that the business of providing legal services was changing rapidly and that it is extremely important to develop internal and external relationships, develop business and use multiple digital communication platforms.
 Peter was part of the Business Law Group in Calgary and spent many hours reading the CMO's business development and marketing books, and becoming best friends with LinkedIn, Facebook, Twitter and his own website biography.

 But Peter was still unhappy and took a moment of personal introspection to consider whether the practice he was pursuing would engage him productively through time so that he could give his best work to his clients.
 He realized that he wasn't doing what he really loved and took steps to transition his practice to one he now owns: wills and estates with a focus on complex estate and trust litigation, estate planning and probate matters.